 BSN (now called Danone) sold its UK and Irish biscuit operations to United Biscuits for £200 million in 2004.

-Since around 2018 the Huntley & Palmer brand in the United Kingdom appears to have been acquired by Freemans Confectionery, a Walsall-based confectionery wholesaler, who use the brand to market own-label products such as cakes.
+Since around 2018 the Huntley & Palmers brand in the United Kingdom appears to have been acquired by Freemans Confectionery, a Walsall-based confectionery wholesaler, who use the brand to market own-label products such as cakes.